Yancheng-s/IntelligentRegistrationUserFront/README.en.md

-# IntelligentRegistrationUserFront (Smart Registration - User End)
+# IntelligentRegistrationUserFront (User end of the intelligent hospital registration system)

 ### Introduction
 The smart registration project is split into three repositories: